This creamy Mushroom Stroganoff recipe is what dreams are made of. The flavor combo between the mushrooms and savory stroganoff sauce is unbelievable.

 Sauté the Mushrooms

-- Start sautéing the mushrooms on medium heat, not high heat.
-You want to slowly sauté at first and then brown the mushrooms on medium high for last few minutes to brown them.
+Start sautéing the mushrooms on medium heat, not high heat.
+You want to slowly sauté at first and then brown the mushrooms on medium-high heat for the last few minutes to brown them.

 After the mushrooms are sautéd add the onion and garlic until the onion is translucent.